Writing scientific articles for Scopus journals

 What do you get when you order a scientific article from Scopus?

-Selection of a relevant topic (if necessary)
+Selecting a relevant topic (if necessary)

-Writing a scientific article on your topic
+Writing a research article on your topic

 Coordination of the article content, making all necessary adjustments